chocolatey/docs/input/en-us/guides/organizations/set-up-chocolatey-server.md

 ### Setup with Puppet

-If you are using the Puppet module [chocolatey/chocolatey_server](https://forge.puppet.com/chocolatey/chocolatey_server), it will do all of the additional setup for this package and allow some customization. **NOTE: For now it may be best to look at the one in GitHub.**
+If you are using the Puppet module [chocolatey/chocolatey_server](https://forge.puppet.com/chocolatey/chocolatey_server), it will do all of the additional setup for this package and allow some customization.

+> :memo: **NOTE: For now it may be best to look at the one in GitHub.**

 The module works with Windows Server 2008/2012.
 For a simple `include chocolatey_server` it does the following automatically: